Gatwick Airport flights diverted and delayed

 With planes and pilots out of position, and dozens of aircraft delayed leaving the Sussex airport, disruption will continue for the rest of the day.
 Gatwick is the busiest single-runway airport in the world, with little slack in the system when schedules unravel.

-Passengers are not due cash compensation, as the disruption is beyond the airlines’ control.
+Passengers are not due cash compensation for such delays, as the disruption is beyond the airlines’ control.
 But if they are delayed overnight they must be provided with hotel accommodation and meals as necessary.

 A Gatwick spokesperson said: “Passenger safety is the airport’s absolute priority and – following established procedures – operations at London Gatwick were suspended temporarily at 1.44pm while investigations into the sighting of a suspected drone close to the airfield took place.

-“These investigations have now completed and the airfield reopened at 2.35pm.
+“These investigations have now [been] completed and the airfield reopened at 2.35pm.

-“Twelve inbound aircraft were diverted to other airports during the investigation, however we expect many of these to return to London Gatwick today.”
+“Twelve inbound aircraft were diverted to other airports during the investigation, however, we expect many of these to return to London Gatwick today.”

-Meanwhile thousands of passengers seeking to travel between London and Paris have seen their trains cancelled by strikes in France.
+Meanwhile, thousands of passengers seeking to travel between London and Paris have seen their trains cancelled by strikes in France.

 Four trips from St Pancras International to Gare du Nord in the French capital have been cancelled during the afternoon and evening, with the same number axed from Paris to London.